greyblake/humble-investing/README.md

 * [Yahoo Finance](https://finance.yahoo.com/)
 * [MSN Money](https://www.msn.com/en-us/money)

-### Analysis And Ideas
+### Analysis

 * [Wallmine](https://wallmine.com) - the site provides a lot of different information, but I primary use it get information about insider ownership and insider transactions.
-* [WhaleWisdom](https://whalewisdom.com/) - aggregator of [13F filings](https://en.wikipedia.org/wiki/Form_13F), that tracks buys & sells of famous and prominent investors.
-Could be a good source of investing ideas, especially for those who practice coattail investing.
 * [Simply Wall St](https://simplywall.st) - non-free service that visualizes companies with a single spot (green or read) that represents a company from an investing perspective.
 Provides a lot of additional valuable information that goes beyond regular ratios: visualized debt and equity development, insider trades, ownership breakdown, management compensations, etc...
 * [Glassdoor](https://www.glassdoor.com) - I use this website to find out what employees think about their company.
 * [Consumer Affairs](https://www.consumeraffairs.com/) - find out what consumers think about the company and its products

+### Ideas

+* [WhaleWisdom](https://whalewisdom.com/) - an aggregator of [13F filings](https://en.wikipedia.org/wiki/Form_13F), that tracks buys & sells of famous and prominent investors.
+Could be a good source of investing ideas, especially for those who practice coattail investing.
+* [Value Investors Club](https://www.valueinvestorsclub.com/) - a place to exchange value investing ideas

 ### Historical Data